* Post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-If you’re wondering ‘what’s the best fabric for weighted blankets’, this article will help.
+Are you wondering ‘what’s the best fabric for weighted blankets’?
+Then this article will help.

 For example, a warm, tactile Minky Dot fleece blanket may work well for a sensory seeking child.
-But for someone suffering from night sweats, a 100% cotton or ‘cooling’ fabric may work better.
+But if you suffer from night sweats, a 100% cotton or ‘cooling‘ fabric may work better.

 1 – Cotton Fabric Weighted Blankets